 What does the Examiner want to see?

-The RYA examiner has one crucial question: “Is this candidate safe to go to sea?”
+The RYA examiner has one crucial question: “Is this candidate safe to go to sea?” and each examiner has his or her own methods of finding the answer to that critical question.

 • Your knowledge and practical skills